imp1sh/ansible_managemynetwork/roles/ansible_openwrtnetwork/README.md

 You can define interfaces in ansible, either
 - per host via `openwrt_network_interfaceshost`
 - per group via `openwrt_network_interfacesgroup`
-The same is avlid for
+The same is valid for
 - `openwrt_network_devices` and
 - `openwrt_network_bridge_vlan`